eeriegeek/NWN-Miscellaneous/nwn1gcp/nwn1gcp.README.markdown

 README
 ======

-nwn1gcp is a simple program which acts as a filter/launcher to convert nwn1gcp protocol qualified URIs to a command line capable of launching the NWN application with the proper +connect command line arguments.
+The program nwn1gcp.exe is a simple helper filter to allow NWN to be launched from a URI (from a bookmark or html page).
+It's single purpose is to convert protocol qualified URIs of the form:

+	 nwn1gcp:<connect_string>

-URIs for protocol nwn1gcp are expected in the form:
+to a correct command line capable of launching the NWN application with the +connect command line option.
+URIs for protocol nwn1gcp are expected in one of the forms as the single command argument:

 	nwn1gcp:127.0.0.1:5121
+	nwn1gcp:nwn.example.com:5121

-which will be transformed to a command line such as:
+These examples will be transformed to a command line and executed as:

-	nwmain.exe +connect 127.0.0.1:5121
+	C:\Games\NWN1\nwmain.exe +connect 127.0.0.1:5121
+	C:\Games\NWN1\nwmain.exe +connect nwn.example.com:5121

+In general, any valid IP address or DNS name should work.
+The port specification is optional if the server is running on the default port of 5121.

 Files:
 ------